THUtigerhfj/ACG_project/README.md

 - **Interactive container control** using keyboard inputs
 - **XSPH viscosity** for smooth, realistic fluid behavior
 - **SDF-based collision** handling for container boundaries
+- **Two-way coupled rigid spheres**: one lighter and one heavier than water, interacting with the fluid via PBD-style contact impulses
 - **PyVista visualization** with ~60 FPS rendering

 ## Getting Started